 Maybe the best thing about Uganda is the people.
 Everywhere I went, I met friendly locals who were more than willing to help me out or stop for a chat.
 In fact, According to the BBC, Uganda is the most friendly place for expats.
 This is one of my favorite countries.
 I can’t wait to return.

-Have you visited Uganda recently?
+Have you visited Uganda?
 Share your favorite things to do in Uganda in the comments below.

 More Africa Guides from Where The Road Forks